CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 Launching the runtime version of IDL to run a compiled version of GeoPIXE is illustrated in the script "Example Runtime GeoPIXE.bat".
 It also shows how GeoPIXE can be used in a workflow to perform some work.
-See the documentation "doc/GeoPIXE Software Organization - open.pdf" for details.
+See the documentation "**doc/GeoPIXE Software Organization - open.pdf**" for details.

 ### Setting up the Eclipse IDLDE environment